 How Does EEAT Factor Into Algorithm Updates?

-The concept of EEAT has always been important, but Google’s ability to measure it and include this information in their decisions for determining where to rank sites has changed over the years.
+The concept of EEAT has always been important, but Google’s ability to measure it and include this information in its decisions about where to rank sites has changed over the years.

 While unconfirmed by Google, the larger SEO community examined the data and concluded that this update hurt YMYL sites that were not meeting EEAT expectations.
 On the flip side, it seems to have rewarded YMYL sites that met high-quality standards.
 The industry-wide conclusion is that YMYL sites need to exercise due diligence to make sure their EEAT signals measure up.